American Dysautonomia Institute (ADI)

 2. We cannot refer people to specific physicians, recommend medical facilities, or offer any medical or legal advice.

-3. We do not pay any fees to fundraisers or charge for our advocacy activities.
+3. We do not pay any fees to professional fundraisers.
 No one is authorized to use funds, raised for or by us, in a manner not approved by our primarily volunteer staff.

 4. We do not have bottomless resources.
-While we advocate for all people with dysautonomia, without charge, we ask that people with the disease make a small tax deductible contribution to our efforts.
+While we advocate for all people with dysautonomia, we ask that people with the disease (and their friends and families) to make a tax deductible contribution to our efforts.
 Please see our "Donate Now" web page for further information.

 5. Unfortunately, we do not have enough volunteers to be a hotline for patient complaints.
 However we are working hard, to increase disease awareness and research, so that one day dysautonomia patients will have easier access to quality medical care and many less complaints.